 Building on the efforts of an Investigation Group formed in late 2004, the MIPI Board chartered the Low Speed Multipoint Link Working Group in mid-2005 to support audio, data and control applications requiring relatively low bandwidth.
 The efforts of many audio codec, application processor, baseband, and other companies produced the first Serial Low-power Interchip Media Bus (SLIMbus®) Specification in 2007.
+The group has continued its work updating SLIMbus in the interim, and recently completed work for the first version of SoundWireSM, a complementary Specification with a particular focus on lower-complexity peripherals.

 Pierre Bossart, Intel